 The Future of the UK Restaurant Industry

 While nobody can say for certain what the future will hold, what we do know is that it will come with both new challenges and new rewards.
-So far, 2021 has been a year of major adjustment, and we can expect this period of change and flexibility to continue for the next few years.
+So far, 2021 and 2022 have been a year of major adjustment, and we can expect this period of change and flexibility to continue for the next few years.

 However, despite the many changes and challenges that the UK restaurant and hospitality industry do face, many experts maintain a positive outlook for the future of consumer-business relationships and believe that the economy will repair over time.